How To Create A College First Aid Kit + Clever Container Ideas

 Prepare In Advance For College Medical Care

-In addition to creating a college first aid kit, now is the time to prepare for the eventuality that medical care will come into play at some point during the college years.
+In addition to creating a college first-aid kit, now is the time to prepare for the possibility that medical care may be needed during college.

 Know The Local Medical Care Options

-Before you send your student on their way, be sure that they store the contact information for the school’s medical clinic and the phone number of a local doctor who accepts your medical insurance or the medical insurance they will use while in college.
+Before you send your student on their way, be sure they have the contact information for the school’s medical clinic and the phone number of a local doctor who accepts your medical insurance or the insurance they will use while in college.

-If they don’t have them already, order them their own medical and dental insurance cards to carry in their wallet.
+If they don’t already have them, order them their own medical and dental insurance cards to carry in their wallets.

 Determine Your Local Pharmacy

 Determine the pharmacy your student will use prior to college move-in!
 It is much easier to research when you’re not in a time crunch.
-If there is a branch of the pharmacy you use at home convenient to campus, that should be an easy option with your student’s information already on file.
+If there is a branch of the pharmacy you use at home that is convenient to campus, that should be an easy option, with your student’s information already on file.

 Complete Important Paperwork

-Once our students become legal adults (18 in most states, 19 in AL, 21 in MS and NE), we as parents do not have the legal right to their private information or healthcare decisions if the student cannot give verbal permission.
+Once our students become legal adults (18 in most states, 19 in AL, 21 in MS and NE), we, as parents, do not have the legal right to access their private information or make healthcare decisions if the student cannot give verbal permission.
 If they are unconscious or otherwise incapacitated, you may not be able to make medical decisions or handle their finances during that time period.
 Please have your student strongly consider a Young Adult Healthcare and Durable Power Attorney.

-Mama Bear Legal Forms was created to reduce the costs involved with having an attorney draw up this paperwork.
-It is a helpful and straightforward online service that walks the young adult through the decisions (including DNR and end-of-life decisions) and produces the powers of attorney based on the answers.
-In most states, the student will need to sign in front of a notary, although some states rules vary on the signatures required and notarizing.
-You can learn more on the Mama Bear website, and you can use our group-negotiated discount code PSA20 to take 20% off your purchase.
+Mama Bear Legal Forms was created to reduce the costs of having an attorney prepare this paperwork.
+It is a helpful and straightforward online service that walks the young adult through decisions (including DNR and end-of-life decisions) and produces the powers of attorney based on the answers.
+In most states, the student will need to sign in front of a notary, although some states’ rules vary on the signatures required and notarization.
+You can learn more on the Mama Bear website and use our group-negotiated discount code PSA20 to take 20% off your purchase.

-Once the forms are completed and signed (the student cannot sign until they are legally an adult), Mama Bear has a free app that will scan the documents, which can then be kept on each family member’s phone for immediate access if needed.
+Once the forms are completed and signed (the student cannot sign until they are legally an adult), Mama Bear has a free app that scans the documents and saves them to each family member’s app so they’re always close at hand if needed.

 Conclusion

 Ultimately, the peace of mind that comes from knowing you’ve prepared your student to handle expected and unexpected situations is priceless.
-You can work together to create a well-stocked and accessible college first aid kit, as well as pre-determine local medical facilities and pharmacies, and put important legal paperwork in place.
+You can work together to create a well-stocked and accessible college first-aid kit, predetermine local medical facilities and pharmacies, and put important legal paperwork in place.

 This article and its writers do not recommend any medications.
 Just suggesting some things that we have used or think could benefit your student.
 As always, seek the advice of a medical professional before taking any medications.